-- The meal menu will be on display in advance. - The weekly menu will provide children with a varied, healthy and nutritionally balanced diet. - All children will be offered suitable foods, including children with special dietary requirements and allergies.
+- The weekly snack menu will provide children with a varied, healthy and nutritionally balanced diet. - All children will be offered suitable foods, including children with special dietary requirements and allergies. - Milk or water will be served with morning and afternoon snacks. - Water will be available at all times.

-- Milk or water will be served with morning and afternoon snacks. - Water will be available at all times. - Parents or guardians will be advised if their child is not eating well. - Advice will be given to parents or guardians about suitable food to bring from home, including healthy options for packed lunches. - Parents of children who are on special diets will be asked to provide as much written information as possible about suitable foods, and in some cases may be asked to provide the food themselves. - Carers will sit with children while they eat and will provide a good role model for healthy eating. - Withholding food will never be used as a form of punishment or coercion and food will not be used as an incentive for good behaviour. - Children will be encouraged to develop good eating skills and table manners and will be given plenty of time to eat.
+- Parents or guardians will be advised if their child is not eating well. - Advice will be given to parents or guardians about suitable food to bring from home, including healthy options for packed lunches. - Parents of children who are on special diets will be asked to provide as much written information as possible about suitable foods, and in some cases may be asked to provide the food themselves. - Carers will sit with children while they eat and will provide a good role model for healthy eating. - Withholding food will never be used as a form of punishment or coercion and food will not be used as an incentive for good behaviour. - Children will be encouraged to develop good eating skills and table manners and will be given plenty of time to eat.